deepskies/DeepSLIDE/README.md

 The following figure summarizes the workflow of the analysis.

-The strong lens images are genereated using a simulator where the parameters are sampled from a prior distribution.
+The strong lens images are generated using a simulator where the parameters are sampled from a prior distribution.
 The training data for the NRE network (classifier) includes the image and the parameter of interest.
 The network outputs the likelihood-to-evidence ratio.
 The trained model is implemented on the observations to estimate the posterior.

 ![Workflow](./figures/SBI_NRE_workflow.png)